aces/Loris/docs/API/LorisRESTAPI_v0.0.3.md

 An HTTP 202 response code will also be returned if processing is launched.

-To see processing status of a DICOM fileset, send a GET request in the form:
 To see processing status of DICOM filesets, send a GET request in the form:
 ```
 GET /candidates/$CandID/$VisitLabel/dicoms/$Filename/processes/$process_id[,$process_id2,...]